Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_notebooks/data_engineering_with_notebooks.md

 snow sql -q "EXECUTE IMMEDIATE FROM @DEMO_GIT_REPO/branches/main/scripts/deploy_notebooks.sql USING (env => 'PROD', branch => 'main')" --temporary-connection --account $SNOWFLAKE_ACCOUNT --user $SNOWFLAKE_USER --role $SNOWFLAKE_ROLE --warehouse $SNOWFLAKE_WAREHOUSE --database $SNOWFLAKE_DATABASE --schema $SNOWFLAKE_SCHEMA
 ```

-We're running to commands for the deployment, and both are calling the Snowflake CLI to help us run the appropriate SQL commands.
+We're running two commands for the deployment, and both are calling the Snowflake CLI to help us run the appropriate SQL commands.
 In the first command we are running an `ALTER GIT REPOSITORY ...
 FETCH` command to make sure our Git Repository in Snowflake is up to date.
 And in the second command we are calling the same `EXECUTE IMMEDIATE FROM` command that we ran in the `00_start_here` Notebook in step 4 to deploy the dev versions of the Notebooks.
 You'll notice that the only difference is this time we're passing different parameters to the script, to match our production environment: `USING (env => 'PROD', branch => 'main')`.
 But pretty cool that we can use the same command from a Notebook interactively or from the Snowflake CLI via a CI/CD pipeline!

 ### Snowflake CLI